About this online Masterclass

 Competitive dialogue and negotiated procedures are difficult to implement effectively but are essential for complex infrastructure and ICT projects and to modernise public services in the current fiscal climate.
-In the 2014 Public Procurement Directives, Competitive Dialogue and the new Competitive Procedure with Negotiation are easier to justify than in the former directives and are therefore more readily available for use.
-The rules for the two procedures are different, and the procedural rules for the Competitive Procedure with Negotiation are more detailed than the former rules of procedures including negotiation.
-Competitive Dialogue was also introduced as an available procedure in the utilities sector in Directive 2014/25/EU.
+In the 2014 Public Procurement Directives Competitive Dialogue and the new Competitive Procedure with Negotiation are easier to justify than in the former directives and thus are more readily available for use.
+The rules for the two procedures are different and the procedural rules for the Competitive Procedure with Negotiation are more detailed than the former rules of procedures including negotiation.
+Competitive Dialogue was also been introduced as an available procedure in the utilities sectors in Directive 2014/25/EU.

-The many practical questions about the effective implementation of these procedures include:
+The many practical questions about the effective implementation of these procedures include, for example:

 - When is Competitive Dialogue a better procurement route than the Restricted Procedure or the Competitive Procedure with Negotiation?